 If you have more than one Colorado property that could benefit from a Colorado Land Trust, we will prepare a Land Trust for each additional Colorado property for only $150.
 We recommend forming different beneficiary and trustee LLCs for enhanced asset protection and anonymity for $99 each, but you may choose to use the same LLCs for all of your properties.
 Please contact us if you have properties in states other than Colorado.

 We will form an anonymous Colorado Limited Liability Company to act as Beneficiary for your land trust.
 We will act as your registered agent, provide you with an operating agreement, allow you to use our address, and supply you with other important documents.

 Anonymous Trustee LLC +$199 (if needed)

 We will form an anonymous Colorado Limited Liability Company to act as Trustee for your land trust.
 We will act as your registered agent, provide you with an operating agreement, allow you to use our address, and supply you with other important documents.

-A revocable living trust is one that, as it sounds, is revocable, changeable, or terminable at your direction.
+A land trust is a special type of revocable living trust.
+A revocable living trust is a trust created while you are alive that, as it sounds, is revocable, changeable, or terminable at your direction.
 So, a land trust is a trust that can be changed, altered, taken back, or terminated while you are alive.

 The deed is the only document that is ever reported with a land trust.
 The trust agreement is not recorded, and therefore, nobody but you and the trustee will know who the owner and beneficiary of the trust is.